TACC-Cloud/tapis-cli/TESTING.md

 future testing sessions.

 ## Display Options

+25-10-2019: A point of clarification: You should probably just set `TAPIS_PY_SHOW_CURL` and allow it to govern the CLI's behavior.

 11-10-2019 | AgavePy has been updated to also print cURL-equivalent commands to STDERR.
 This behavior can be toggled by setting `TAPIS_PY_SHOW_CURL=1` in the